jccrosby/smart-ai-adoption/slides.md

 # Analogy - Blind FOMO

-## Mandated Generative AI for Code
+## Cursor: AI Tooling For Coding

 <!--
-- This is a little contrived to protect the innocent, but it is based on a real story.
+- This is a little contrived to protect the innocent, but it has roots based in a reality.
 - From Management: Basically - "Use Cursor to be more productive!"
 (Increase velocity)
   1. Cursor is a generative AI tool for code - "The AI Code Editor - Built to make you extraordinarily productive, Cursor is the best way to code with AI."
   2. The team was told to "check it out".